USAA is one of the top mortgage loans providers for current and former members of the US military and their families.

 An IRRRL involves a streamlined application process.
 Not only is less income and credit documentation required, but an appraisal is not usually necessary.
 USAA charges no origination fee, but there is the VA Funding Fee of 0.50%.
 However, the borrower can pay that fee through the loan.
 Some veterans with a service-connected disability rating are also exempt from paying the funding fee.

 Conventional mortgages.
 These loans typically have stiffer credit and income requirements than other loan types.
-They also normally require down payments of at least 5% of the purchase price.
+They also commonly require down payments of at least 5% of the purchase price.

 First-Time Homebuyer Loans.
 These are conventional loans designed specifically for first-time homebuyers.
 You can purchase a home with as little as 3% down, on a loan amount of up to $484,350.

 Jumbo Loans.
-These mortgages are available for the purchase or refinance of properties in excess of $484,350.
+These mortgages are available for the purchase or refinance of properties over $484,350.
 They’re available for loan amounts up to $3 million, and typically require a down payment of at least 20% of the purchase price.

 USAA also offers VA Jumbo Loans.
-These are also for loan amounts in excess of $484,350, and are available in a 30-year term.
+These are also for loan amounts over $484,350, and are available in a 30-year term.
 Like a regular VA loan, there is no monthly mortgage insurance required, any property can be purchased with 100% financing.

 Adjustable-Rate Mortgage (ARM) Loan.
 This is a 30 year 5/1 VA loan – the initial rate and term are fixed for five years, then the loan becomes a one-year adjustable for the balance of the term.